OperationSpark/high-school-prep/step-one-get-started.md

 # Step 1 : Get Started

-The first thing we will cover is some basic understanding of the Internet and web development.
+The first thing we will cover is some basic understanding of the Internet and general web development.
 To start, we'll be using Khan Academy, which hosts a set of awesome videos and exercises on programming topics.
-Don't underestimate the value of these videos.
-Print out your **take away** notes page, and when you come across topics in the videos that relate, take notes.
+Don't underestimate the value of these videos

+[Print out your **take away** notes page](https://docs.google.com/document/d/1s5rlBHHKQIjQ7OMvwpTEQsgWWSZPIAUMwUB0J0U8tjE/edit?usp=sharing), and when you come across topics in the videos that relate, take notes.
 You must watch all videos and complete all projects.

-So that we can track your progress, we need to get you set-up in our classroom at Khan Academy:
+To keep track your progress, we need to get you set-up in our classroom at Khan Academy:

 ##Join Our Khan Academy Classroom